BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 ### [ping](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/ping)

 A nice, functional ping-and-speedtest cog that shows your host latency, transit latency, download speed, and upload speed in a neat, orderly, no-frills embed.
-If your bot is hosted on a poor quality connection, includes a special offer when detected. `[p]ping`
+If your bot is hosted on a poor quality connection, includes a special offer when detected. `[p]ping`.

 ```
 [p]cog install BeeHive-Cogs ping